dominikmi/hashistuff-homelab/README.md

 * How to setup secure [Consul cluster](consul/README.md),
 * How to setup [Vault](vault/README.md) with secure consul backend,
 * How to setup [transit auto-unseal](vault/README-transit.md) vault,
-* How to setup my own [Root CA, intermediate CA and certs](cfssl/README.md) for clusters services, communication and web.
+* How to setup [Root CA, intermediate CA and certs](cfssl/README.md) for local lab's clusters services, communication and web.
 * Quick and dirty way to [deploy private and almost not insecure docker registry in Nomad](privreg/README.md).

 ### Prerequisites

 * A CentOS 8 machine with min.
-8GB RAM, 4 cores and 128G HDD/SSD
+16GB RAM, 4 cores and 128G HDD/SSD
 * A fully controlled local WiFi or any other LAN,
 * Libvirtd active and configured as NAT, with static IPs and dnsmasq turned off on CentOS 8,
 * BIND 9 installed and configured for hosts in both nets: public LAN and Libvirtd (can be installed on the CentOS 8 box or anywhere else in the LAN).

 __Note:__ By default, there's Podman installed in CentOS 8 as the containers runtime.
-No worries, the Nomad server does not use it.
-The Nomad clients have docker.io package installed.
+No worries, my Nomad cluster does not use it.
+The Nomad clients will have docker.io package installed.

 ### Network diagram